walkingtospace/sdmsearcher/README.md

 This is a prototype for business Proof of Concepts implemented within 7 days by myself.

-It strictly follwes the RESTful API spec.
+It strictly follows the RESTful API spec.

 **Back-end**